Istanbul Archaeology Museums

 The Archaeology Museum

 The main building of the museum can easily be distinguished with its Neo-classical style and represents the first modern museums in Turkey.
-The top floor of the building houses artefacts such as pottery, ancient statues, coins, rings and medals.
-On another level is the home of masterpiece statues the collection of historical sarcophagi.
+The top floor of the building houses artifacts such as pottery, ancient statues, coins, rings, and medals.
+On another level is the home of masterpiece statues, the collection of ancient sarcophagi.
 On the bottom floor are historical royal coffins found and sculptures dating from ancient eras up to the Byzantine era.